Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 3D

-Since the second Stiefel-Whitney cohomology class $[w^2]$ of any oriented 3D manifold is trivial, we can find some surface $S$ such that $w_1=\partial S$.
-For a fixed collection of singular links (a fixed representative $w_1$ for $[w_1]$), different inequivalent choices of $S$ correspond to different spin structures.
+As the second Stiefel--Whitney cohomology class $[w^2]$ of any oriented 3D manifold is trivial, we can find some surface $S$ such that $w_1=\partial S$.
+For a fixed collection of singular links (a fixed representative $w_1$ for $[w_1]$), different inequivalent choices of $S$ correspond to different spin structures (see the discussions at the end of section~\ref{sec:2D:w_0}).